tamaragevorgyan/gettyimages-api/README.md

 ### If you do not have a Mashery Member account

 1. <a href="https://api.gettyimages.com/member/register" target="_blank">Register</a> a new Mashery Member account and your application.
 2. Select your desired type of Api-Key.
-Two options are available:
+We provide two key options.
     -  **Issue a new key for Getty Test**
         - Use to test Getty Images Connect functionality including: image search and metadata, download, and account management.
     - **Issue a new key for Connect Embed**